How to Reverse Your Tendency to Be Negative

 This post is about how you can change that tendency to “go negative.”

 I’m not suggesting that you should be positive about everything.
 Being mindful of what’s going right in your life doesn’t mean that you’re supposed to always feel upbeat.
 Life is a mixture of pleasant and unpleasant experiences—of fun and not-so-fun.
 I can’t feel positive about a migraine, as in “Bring it on; I’m positive about everything."
 By suggesting that you work on overcoming the tendency to be negative, I’m encouraging you to strike a balance in life.

 The negativity bias

 The negativity bias refers to the brain’s tendency to pay more attention—and give more weight—to the unpleasant over the pleasant in our lives.
 Negative experiences stick like glue.
-Positive ones slip right out of our memory.
-This bias developed because, in order for our ancestors to survive, they had to be skilled at avoiding danger.
+Positive ones slip right out of memory.
+This bias developed because for our ancestors to survive, they had to be skilled at avoiding danger.
 It was more important (sometimes life-saving) to avoid unpleasant experiences (such as predatory animals) than it was to enjoy pleasant ones.

 In his book, Hardwired for Happiness, Rick Hanson refers to the pleasurable as “the carrot” and the unpleasurable as “the stick:”

 From a survival standpoint, sticks have more urgency and impact than carrots.
 If you fail to get a carrot today, you’ll have another chance to get one tomorrow, but if you fail to avoid a stick today—whap!—no more carrots forever.

 And so, the brain’s negativity bias can operate as a survival mechanism.
 The problem is that this bias tends to spill over into aspects of our lives that aren’t essential to survival.
 Hanson uses the example of how, if we got 20 things done today and made one mistake, we’re likely to dwell on that mistake, even though it represents only a small fraction of the day.